 - Walks in God’s forgiveness.

 Again, the process should be based on demonstration rather than self-reporting.
 For example: interviewing, being a form of self-reporting, may be a helpful component of the process, but it is inadequate by itself.
-Adequate processes for assessing a leader candidate’s heart involve observing the candidate in heart-exposing relational environments, such as in robust community or counseling environments.
+Adequate processes for assessing a leader candidate’s heart involve observing the candidate in heart-exposing relational environments, such as in robust community or ministry environments.

 This aspect of leader training involves biblical and practical knowledge, the sort of training that you get from reading books and going to class.
 A comprehensive course would include the following components: